RW21/blog/_posts/2022-02-05-gke-pre-scale.md

 ## Conclusion

-By using combining the approaches above, I was able to prepare resources for sudden workloads in less than 30 seconds, whereas previously it would've taken a couple of minutes.
+By combining the approaches above, I was able to prepare resources for sudden workloads in less than 30 seconds, whereas previously it would've taken a couple of minutes.

 But still, I believe there should be a better way.
 Please let me know if there are better ways to approach this problem.